Reload (Metallica album): Background and recording

 Reload was recorded during the same sessions as Metallica's previous album, Load, at The Plant Studios in Sausalito, California, between May 1995 and February 1996.
 The sessions were produced by Bob Rock, who also produced Load and Metallica (1991).
 The original idea was to release Load and Reload as a double album, but problems arose with recording almost 30 songs at one time, so Metallica decided to separate the material into two different albums.
-Lead singer and rhythm guitarist James Hetfield said at the time: "Reload has all of the crappy ones ...
+Lead singer and rhythm guitarist James Hetfield said at the time: "Reload has all of the crappy ones [laughs] ...
 But really, these aren't the rejects, they're just all the songs that weren't finished when we released Load."
 Lead guitarist Kirk Hammett also believed a double album "would have been a lot more material for people to digest, and some of it might have gotten lost in the shuffle".

-By 1994, the band members' influences extended beyond heavy metal: Hetfield took inspiration from songwriters such as Leonard Cohen, Tom Waits, and Nick Cave; Hammett grew interest in David Bowie's works with Robert Fripp and Adrian Belew, and the blues music of Muddy Waters, Buddy Guy, and Howlin' Wolf; Newsted grew fond of Red Hot Chili Peppers and Faith No More, particularly the bass playing of the former's Flea; and Ulrich was enjoying Britpop groups such as Oasis.
+By 1994, the band members' influences extended beyond heavy metal: Hetfield took inspiration from songwriters such as Leonard Cohen, Tom Waits, and Nick Cave; Hammett grew interested in David Bowie's works with Robert Fripp and Adrian Belew, and the blues music of Muddy Waters, Buddy Guy, and Howlin' Wolf; Newsted grew fond of Red Hot Chili Peppers and Faith No More, particularly the bass playing of the former's Flea; and Ulrich was enjoying Britpop groups such as Oasis.
 The initial recording sessions were productive, and the band's songwriting process became looser and more relaxed compared to previous albums.
 Encouraged by drummer Lars Ulrich, Hammett played rhythm guitar for the first time on a Metallica album, having previously only played lead parts while Hetfield played all rhythm parts.
 Hammett said this was done to achieve "a looser sound".
 He ultimately became more influential in the songwriting process, sharing co-writing credits with Hetfield and Ulrich on six of the final album's thirteen tracks.
 After being excluded from the songwriting process on Load, bassist Jason Newsted received a co-writing credit on "Where the Wild Things Are" for writing the music.